 11 Tips for Smooth Traveling with your Pets

 Traveling with pets can be a major hassle, although sometimes necessary.
 Trust me, I have had to take many road trips with pets.
 I have learned that you can never be too prepared!
+For cats, especially, you will want to be prepared in advance!
 Take a look at a few of my tips and feel free to suggest some of your own!

 Research pet friendly hotels in advance!
 The biggest mistake I have ever made was not checking if a hotel is pet friendly prior to a trip.
 You can sort hotels on hotels.com and other sites to include only those that are pet friendly.
 Also call the hotel to verify.
 It is worth the extra effort or you could end up driving around all night going in and out of hotels to find one that accepts pets.